lindroos1/Time-registration-system/README.md

 As structure for the project was missing, I opted for MVCS - Model holds the representation of a DB, View renders the input if validated and requested, the controller accepts the input and depending on the input either calls a Service to compute and add, or just calls the View to render the output.

+## How to use
+You should input date and hour(if needed) as this - 2022-01-01T10:00:00.
+The "T" shows Java that this is a time.

 ## Setup